han-yaeger/yaeger-tutorial/README.md

 # Yaeger tutorial: Creating Waterworld
 In this tutorial you will create a simple game called Waterworld.
 We start of with an empty project that does not contain any code.
 Only the assets and the project settings are provided.
 Step-by-step you will be guided in the creation of simple game, and in doing so, become familiar with many of the features of Yaeger.

 ## Requirements
 Yaeger requires Java JDK12 or above to work, and can be used with any IDE that supports Java.

 # Creating your first Yaeger Game

+We are going to create a game that consists of three **Scenes**.
+A Title Scene, a Level Scene and a Game Over Scene.
+The Game itself will be about a fish called Hanny, that swims in the ocean and tries to pop air bubbles.
+Sadly most bubbles contain a poisonous gas and popping to many of those kills Hanny.
+But not only Hanny swims in the Ocean, but also an evil Shark.
+If he gets his hands on Hanny, Hanny gets eaten.

 ## Clone the starter project
 We provide a repository, that contains both a starter project and the required assets.
 Either clone this repository